 “L6S” is an acronym for Lean and Six Sigma, two primary philosophies and problem-solving approaches for tailored organizational improvement.

-Our clients benefit from years of successful experiences thanks to the expertise of our consultants, which help them to develop business excellence programs and leading improvement initiatives.
-Due to their knowledge of expectations and constraints of a business, our experts can help you to manage occasional ambiguities and to direct your team’s energy in the pursuit of solutions among potentially conflicting business needs.
+Our clients benefit from years of successful experience in developing business excellence programs and leading improvement initiatives.
+L6S process improvement experts help teams direct their energy toward the pursuit of solutions among potentially conflicting business needs.

 WHO WE ARE

 We are operations management guys who enjoy leading continuous improvement teams and transform businesses in a variety of industries.

 Our strengths lie in creating stronger processes that partner with our clients’ business objectives to reduce waste and drive long-term profitability and growth.

 Founder, managing principal

 As a senior manager and process improvement leader at leading multinational organizations Michael always promoted the cultural shift to a customer-value-oriented, structured approach to problem-solving.
 A recognized APICS Master CPIM instructor and a certified Lean Leader and Six Sigma Champion, he has been lecturing for over a decade at educational and industrial organizations both in the USA and in Europe.
 In 2010 he co-founded L6S Group.

 A former physicist, Michael also holds an MBA and the CPIM, CIRM, CSCP, CLTD certifications.